glouppe/info8006-introduction-to-ai/lecture3.md

 - This tree corresponds to a game with two dices
 - What is the best move?
 The best move cannot be determined anymore, because it depends on chance.

+=> Assume the 2nd player is rational and plays optimally and that the 3rd player (corresponding to chance nodes) is random.

 ---